gavv/reclog/README.md

     If the command just reads lines from stdin and writes lines to stdout, probably with ANSI escape codes, that's perfectly fine.
 If the command performs some non-trivial configuration of the TTY, things may happen.

-* The invoked command should keeps its child processes (if any) in the same process group and with the same controlling TTY
+* The invoked command should keep its child processes (if any) in the same process group and don't change the controlling tty.

-    If the command spawns background processes with double-fork or daemon(3), those processes may not be automatically terminated when `reclog` exits.
+    If the command spawns background processes that use double-fork or daemon(3), or detach from tty, those processes may remaining dangling after `reclog` exits.

 Platforms
 ---------

-Any UNIX-like OS should be fine, including Linux, BSD, and macOS.
+The program is written using POSIX interfaces, and any UNIX-like OS should be fine, including Linux, BSD, and macOS.

 However, only Linux was tested so far.